johnsonb-ucar/beautiful-soup/docs/rst/docs/html/history/Kodiak_release.rst

 ensemble estimates may not diverge entirely from the truth but may still be too confident in their estimate.
 The result is that the truth ends up being farther away from the filter estimates than the spread of the filter ensemble would estimate.
 This type of behavior is commonly detected using rank histograms (also known as Talagrand diagrams).
-You can see the rank histograms for the L63 initial assimilation by using the matlab script *plot_bins*.
+You can see the rank histograms for the L63 initial assimilation by using the matlab script ``plot_bins``.

 A simple, but surprisingly effective way of dealing with filter divergence is known as covariance inflation.
 In this method, the prior ensemble estimate of the state is expanded around its mean by a constant factor, effectively increasing the prior estimate of uncertainty while leaving the prior mean estimate unchanged.
-The program *filter* has a group of namelist parameters that controls the application of covariance inflation.
-For a simple set of inflation values, you will set *inf_flavor*, and *inf_initial*.
+The program ``filter`` has a group of namelist parameters that controls the application of covariance inflation.
+For a simple set of inflation values, you will set ``inf_flavor``, and ``inf_initial``.
 These values come in pairs; the first value controls inflation of the prior ensemble values, while the second controls inflation of the posterior values.
-Up to this point *inf_flavor* has been set to 0 indicating that the prior ensemble is left unchanged.
-Setting the first value of *inf_flavor* to 3 enables one variety of inflation.
-Set *inf_initial* to different values (try 1.05 and 1.10 and other values).
+Up to this point ``inf_flavor`` has been set to 0 indicating that the prior ensemble is left unchanged.
+Setting the first value of ``inf_flavor`` to 3 enables one variety of inflation.
+Set ``inf_initial`` to different values (try 1.05 and 1.10 and other values).
 In each case, use the diagnostic matlab tools to examine the resulting changes to the error, the ensemble spread (via rank histogram bins, too), etc. What kind of relation between spread and error is seen in this model?

 There are many more options for inflation, including spatially and temporarily varying values, with and without damping.
-See the discussion of all inflation-related namelist items `Website <https://svn-dares-dart.cgd.ucar.edu/DART/releases/Kodiak/filter/filter.html#Inflation>`__ or `local file <../../../filter/filter.html#Inflation>`__.
+See the discussion of all inflation-related namelist items `Website <https://svn-dares-dart.cgd.ucar.edu/DART/releases/Kodiak/filter/filter.html#Inflation>`__ or `local file </filter/filter.html#Inflation>`__.

 .. container::

    --------------

-   `[top] <#>`__
+   [top]

+.. _synthetic_observations:

-Synthetic Observations
+Synthetic observations
 ----------------------

 Synthetic observations are generated from a \`perfect' model integration, which is often referred to as the \`truth' or